adval25/UnityHorrorGamePrototype/README.md

 ### Unity (C#) | Personal Project | 2024-2025

 ## 📌 Overview
 This is a third-person horror game prototype built in Unity, focusing on responsive gameplay, AI-driven enemies, and optimized systems for smooth performance.
-The project leverages custom-built mechanics for movement and fixed cameras to deliver a polished experience.
+The project leverages custom-built mechanics for movement and fixed cameras.

 ## 🎮 Features